For Television, Streaming & Radio

 Ways to Watch & Listen

-Our concert streaming site includes live performances, past concerts and extra you won’t want to miss!
+Our concert streaming site includes live performances, past concerts and extras you won’t want to miss!

-Tune in to Twin Cities PBS (TPT-2) on select Friday nights to enjoy the This Is Minnesota Orchestra broadcast.
+Tune in to Twin Cities PBS (TPT 2) on select Friday nights to enjoy our This Is Minnesota Orchestra broadcast.

-Hear live performances select nights at 8pm on YourClassical Minnesota Public Radio, hosted by Melissa Ousley.
+Hear select live performances on YourClassical Minnesota Public Radio, hosted by Melissa Ousley.

 Some tips for watching:

-The broadcasts will be available to audiences at no cost as they debut live and for up to a week after; subsequent on-demand access to This Is Minnesota Orchestra online is currently available as a benefit to 2021-22 concert subscribers and later this season will be available for purchase as part of a standalone digital membership.
-The November 3 Young People’s Concert will remain free for all audiences as both a live and on-demand experience.
+The broadcasts will be available to audiences at no cost as they debut live and for up to a week after.
+Purchase a digital subscription and watch concerts on-demand anytime from anywhere.
+2021-22 concert subscribers and generous donors at the Patron level or above receive a digital subscription as a benefit.
+All 2020-21 season livestream concerts and Young People’s Concerts will remain free for all audiences as both a live and on-demand experience.

 Anywhere you can play online videos—computer, smart TV, tablet or smartphone—you can watch Minnesota Orchestra performances.
 After the concert has aired live, it remains on the This Is Minnesota Orchestra website for up to one week afterward.